A few words from the author

 That's all Folks !

 I hope that you have enjoyed reading through the previous pages.
-Perhaps it has informed and amused prospective newcomers to West Africa, rekindled old memories of similar travels for those more experienced adventurers, or at the very least, sparked an interest in the fascinating culture of this region.
+Perhaps it has informed and amused prospective newcomers to West Africa, rekindled old memories of similar travels for more experienced adventurers, or at least, sparked an interest in the fascinating culture of this region.

 Any opinions expressed are purely personal ones and should not be taken as hard and fast rules for bush travel or expected happenings to occur, should you embark on similar trips.
 The events described are a true description of what happened to us on this particular trip.